 |Dgraph Node Type||gRPC-internal-private||gRPC-external-private||gRPC-external-public||HTTP-external-private||HTTP-external-public|

-1: Dgraph Zero uses port 5080 for internal communication within the cluster, and to support the fast data loading tools: Dgraph Live Loader and Dgraph Bulk Loader.
+1: Dgraph Zero uses port 5080 for internal communication within the cluster, and to support the data import tools: Dgraph Live Loader and Dgraph Bulk Loader.

 2: Dgraph Zero uses port 6080 for administrative operations.
 Dgraph clients cannot access this port.